thirulak/Sqlite_for_android/README.md

 # Sqlite_for _android : Contains Steps , solution for Errors that I faced while implementing it in projects

 ## Steps on how to install sqlite:
--download sqlite-tools-win32-*.zip from this :https://www.sqlite.org/download.html
+- Download sqlite-tools-win32-*.zip from this :https://www.sqlite.org/download.html
 - Once you've downloaded this zip, open up Windows explorer and navigate to your C:\ drive.
 Once there, create a folder called sqlite.
 Copy the .zip file you just downloaded into this folder and then extract its contents.
 - Once you've done that, you'll need to add C:\sqlite to your system's PATH environment variable.
 Finally, you'll need to open your command prompt program and type in sqlite3, then hit enter.
 - Video Link : https://www.youtube.com/watch?v=zOJWL3oXDO8